 GreekTranscoder is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

 GreekTranscoder is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-You'll find a copy of the GNU General Public License along with GreekTranscoder.
+A copy of the GNU General Public License comes with GreekTranscoder.

 GreekTranscoder is a program which converts polytonic Greek characters written using one text encoding into another one.
 Its primary goal is to allow the conversion of documents using older fonts and encodings into Unicode fonts.
 However, it also allows converting text between older encodings as well as from Unicode into those obsolete formats.

 Currently GreekTranscoder supports the following legacy encodings: